-AHCCCSA conducts an Annual Enrollment Choice (AEC) for members on their annual anniversary date.
-[42 CFR 438.56(c)(2)(ii)] AHCCCSA may hold an open enrollment as deemed necessary.
-During AEC, members may change contractors subject to the availability of other contractors within their Geographic Service Area.
-Members are mailed a printed enrollment form and other information required by the Balanced Budget Act of 1997 (BBA) 60 days prior to their AEC date and may choose a new contractor by contacting AHCCCSA to complete the enrollment process.
-If the member does not participate in the AEC, no change of contractor will be made (except for approved changes under the ACOM Change of Plan Policy) during the new anniversary year.
-This holds true if a contractor's contract is renewed and the member continues to live in a contractor's service area.
-The Contractor shall comply with the ACOM Member Transition for Annual Enrollment Choice, Open Enrollment and Other Plan Changes Policy and the AMPM.
+AHCCCS conducts an Annual Enrollment Choice (AEC) for members on their annual anniversary date [42 CFR 438.56(c)(2)(ii)].
+AHCCCS may hold an open enrollment in any GSA or combination of GSAs, as deemed necessary.
+During AEC, members may change Contractors subject to the availability of other Contractors within their Geographic Service Area.
+A members is mailed a printed enrollment form and other information required by the Balanced Budget Act of 1997 (BBA) 60 days prior to his/her AEC date and may choose a new Contractor by contacting AHCCCS to complete the enrollment process.
+If the member does not participate in the AEC, no change of Contractor will be made (except for approved changes under the ACOM Change of Plan Policy) during the new anniversary year.
+This holds true if a Contractor's contract is renewed and the member continues to live in a Contractor's service area.
+The Contractor shall comply with the ACOM Member Transition for Annual Enrollment Choice Policy, Open Enrollment and Other Plan Changes Policy, and the AMPM.

-5. OPEN ENROLLMENT
+5. ENROLLMENT AFTER CONTRACT AWARD